xhjkl/flop/README.md

 flop.example.com/-/*
 ```

 The Pages project owns the static app.
-The Worker owns only rendezvous WebSockets and sends them to the Durable Object beacon.
+The Worker owns only rendezvous WebSockets and routes each discovery id to a Durable Object.
 File and note traffic stays on WebRTC between browsers.